Sylvester254/Arduino_projects/README.md

 # Arduino_projects
-Projects done with any microcontroller.
+For all Projects done with Arduino microcontroller and whichever sensors i'll  use.